 Security and Authorization FAQs

-This section provides tips and solutions to some of the most common questions asked by customers, developer community, and internal staff about the use of the Change Healthcare APIs.
+This section provides tips and solutions to some of the most common questions asked by customers, developer community, and internal staff about the use of our APIs.

 Are the APIs OAuth 2.0 compliant?